China–United States relations: Clean energy and climate change

+Iran war

+During the 2026 Iran war, Donald Trump warned that the United States could impose tariffs of up to 50 percent on countries supplying military weapons to Iran, including China.
+He stated that he doubted China would engage in such actions, but added that any confirmed transfers would trigger punitive trade measures.
+Chinese officials denied any involvement in such activities and warned of countermeasures if additional tariffs were imposed.

+The United States imposed sanctions on 24–25 April 2026 against a China-based independent oil refinery and approximately 40 shipping companies and vessels for their involvement in purchasing and transporting Iranian crude oil.
+The measures are part of the US policy of secondary sanctions, aimed at restricting Iran's oil exports by targeting third-country buyers and shipping intermediaries.
+China criticised the sanctions, describing them as unilateral and inconsistent with principles of free international trade.

+In May 2026, amid the ongoing Iran war and its broader economic and geopolitical effects, the United States further expanded its sanctions targeting Chinese entities linked to Iran's energy export and supply networks.
+The move coincided with heightened tensions between Washington and Beijing and came ahead of President Donald Trump's planned visit to China, contributing to further strain in bilateral relations.

+In response, China issued directives instructing domestic firms to disregard US sanctions on Iranian oil purchases and invoked its anti-foreign sanctions law.
+The measures applied to several independent Chinese refineries previously designated by the United States.
+Chinese authorities argued that US secondary sanctions constituted extraterritorial enforcement, while the United States maintained that its measures targeted Iran's oil revenues.

 Cultural relations

 The United States used to have substantial soft power in China.
 However, with China's rise in the 21st century, American culture has declined in popularity in China.

 Sports

 A major element of China's modern sports policy is to surpass other nations, particularly the United States, in Olympic gold medals.
 In the 2024 Olympics, the two countries tied at 40 gold medals.

 Education

 Chinese students constitute about one-quarter of international students in the US, second largest after Indians, contributing significantly to university funding.
-While many return to China after graduation, science and engineering doctorate holders often remain in the U.S. The number of Chinese students in the U.S. peaked in 2019–2020 at 372,532, and has been declining significantly since.
+While many return to China after graduation, science and engineering doctorate holders often remain in the US The number of Chinese students in the US peaked in 2019–2020 at 372,532, and has been declining significantly since.

-In May 2025, United States Secretary of State Marco Rubio announced the U.S. government would "aggressively revoke visas for Chinese students, including those with connections to the Chinese Communist Party or studying in critical fields".
-He also announced the U.S. would increase scrutiny of all future visa applications from China and Hong Kong.
+In May 2025, United States Secretary of State Marco Rubio announced the US government would "aggressively revoke visas for Chinese students, including those with connections to the Chinese Communist Party or studying in critical fields".
+He also announced the US would increase scrutiny of all future visa applications from China and Hong Kong.
+In 2025, the number of F-1 student visas issued to Chinese nationals dropped by 46% compared to last year.